dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

 ### Constructors

+One problem that we'll see come up below when the shared-everything linking and link-time virtualiztion use cases are [revisited](#use-cases-revisited) is that if a parent module P has a dependency on module D, then P usually wants to instantiate D first, so that P can import D. However, if P can only call `module.instantiate` from a function running from within a P instance, there is an obvious ordering conflict.
+One option would be for P to move all of its code into a nested module P', leaving P as a shell that for P'.
+Then the order of instantiation could be: P &rarr; D &rarr; P'.
+However, this would mean that P's exports would need to be thunks that make indirect calls to the real exports of P', which is unfortunate.

+What we'd really is the ability for P to run a special *constructor* function *before* it is instantiated.
+This constructor function could mostly be a normal wasm function, but validated in a stripped down environment with no memory, tables, functions, etc (essentially, only types and imports).
+In this restricted environment, the constructor would be able to call `module.instantiate` on P's imported or nested modules and then `module.instantiate` P itself.
+The constructor would also be able to call initializtion exports (e.g., [`DllMain`]) on dependencies and P according to whatever linking ABI.

 TODO:
+* how to write: fixed return type
+* changes the module type according to ctor params
 * `module.instantiate-self`
-* would be a new special section containing the constructor. mostly validated just like normal function, but special:
-  * no declared results; the result type is fixed
-  * not in the function index space; is only be called when the module is instantiated
 * relation to `start` function

-## Determinate module import linking
+### Determinate module import linking

-To finish out the first-class module feature, there is one more problem to be
+To close out the first-class module feature, there is one more problem to be
-solved: module imports force all private dependencies of a module to be exposed in its public API to be explicitly by its clients.
+solved: module imports force all private dependencies of a module to be imports in its public module type, so that they much be explicitly supplied by clients.

 To see the problem, let's look at the dependency diagram from the [dynamic shared-everything linking use case](#dynamic-shared-everything-linking):